Art Tatum: Early life

 Accounts vary on whether Tatum's parents played any musical instruments, but it is likely that he was exposed at an early age to church music, including through the Grace Presbyterian Church that his parents attended.
 He also began the piano at a young age, playing by ear and aided by an excellent memory and sense of pitch.
 Other musicians reported that he had perfect pitch.
 As a child he was sensitive to the piano's intonation and insisted it be tuned often.
-He learned tunes from the radio, records, and by copying piano roll recordings.
+He learned tunes from the radio and records, and by copying piano roll recordings.
 In an interview as an adult, Tatum denied the story that his playing ability developed because he had attempted to reproduce piano roll recordings that, without his knowing, had been made by two performers.
 His interest in sports was lifelong, and he displayed an encyclopedic memory for baseball statistics.

 Tatum first attended Jefferson School in Toledo, then moved to the School for the Blind in Columbus, Ohio, late in 1924.
 After less than a year, he transferred to the Toledo School of Music.
-Overton G. Rainey, who gave him formal piano lessons in the classical tradition at either the Jefferson School or the Toledo School of Music, was also visually impaired, did not improvise, and discouraged his students from playing jazz.
+Overton G. Rainey, who gave him formal piano lessons in the classical tradition for six years beginning at the age of 12, at either the Jefferson School or the Toledo School of Music, was also visually impaired, did not improvise, and discouraged his students from playing jazz.
 Based on this history, it is reasonable to assume that Tatum was largely self-taught as a pianist.
 By the time he was a teenager, Tatum was asked to play at various social events, and he was probably being paid to play in Toledo clubs from around 1924–25.